Sanjay180803/Image-Captioning-using-Vision-Transformers-and-GNN/README.md

 ##  Published Paper

-Our full methodology and evaluation results are presented in our TenCon 2024 paper.
+Our full methodology and evaluation results are presented in our Tencon 2024 paper.
 🔗 [Link to TenCon 2024 paper](https://ieeexplore.ieee.org/abstract/document/10902988))